List of international trips made by prime ministers of the United Kingdom: Summary

+Margaret Thatcher (1979–1990)

+In September 1982, Thatcher became the first incumbent British Prime Minister to visit China.
+In February 1984, Thatcher became the first incumbent British Prime Minister to visit Hungary.
+In April 1985, Thatcher became the first incumbent British Prime Minister to visit Malaysia.
+In May 1986, Thatcher became the first incumbent British Prime Minister to visit South Korea. and Israel.
+In September 1988, Thatcher became the first incumbent British Prime Minister to visit Spain.
+In November 1988, Thatcher became the first incumbent British Prime Minister to visit Poland.

 Tony Blair (1997–2007)

 In April 1999, Blair became the first incumbent British Prime Minister to visit Chicago.
 In July 2001, Blair became the first incumbent British Prime Minister to visit Brazil.
 In August 2001, Blair became the first incumbent British Prime Minister to visit Argentina.
 In August 2001, Blair became the first incumbent British Prime Minister to visit Mexico.
 In January 2002, Blair became the first incumbent British Prime Minister to visit Afghanistan.
+In October 2001, Blair became the first incumbent British Prime Minister to visit Syria.
 In February 2002, Blair became the first incumbent British Prime Minister to visit Senegal.
-In October 2001, Blair became the first incumbent British Prime Minister to visit Syria.
+In October 2004, Blair became the first incumbent British Prime Minister to visit Sudan post-independence.
 In January 2006, Blair became the first incumbent British Prime Minister to visit Libya post-independence.
 In March 2006, Blair became the first incumbent British Prime Minister to visit Slovakia.
 In September 2006, Blair became the first incumbent British Prime Minister to visit Lebanon.